back to the MAIN INDEX

 STRIVING

-And this is what I did: I ran to the fire-place
+This is what I did: I ran to the fireplace

 Then I wrapped it up in my jacket,